Skip to main content

 Forgetting to run payroll.
 Taking only distributions with no salary is treated as a violation.
 The IRS can reclassify all distributions as wages.

 Mixing personal and business funds.
 This is risky for any business structure, but S-Corps have stricter rules about distributions and basis.
-Keep your accounts separate.
+Keeping accounts separate is essential.

 Not tracking basis.
 If your cumulative distributions exceed your stock basis (initial investment plus accumulated undistributed income minus losses), the excess is taxed as capital gains.
-Tracking basis isn't optional.
+The IRS requires basis tracking for S-Corp shareholders.

 Ignoring the payroll tax calendar.
 Payroll tax deposits are due semi-weekly or monthly depending on your deposit schedule.
 Late deposits trigger penalties that start at 2% and climb to 15%.
 The IRS does not mess around with payroll taxes.